coloal/Cellular-Automata/README.md

  Now we can see the output of the first epoch, after pushing the botton "DIBUJAR", everytime we push this botton we create a new generation.

  ![Display window](https://github.com/coloal/Cellular-Automata/blob/master/ExampleCellularAutomata.png)

+ We also have a very sample graphical display of the evolution of the Hamming distance(line in red) and the spatial entropy(line in black) of the cellular automata, and also a display of the numeric value of the seventh cell entropy in function of time.